underlines/awesome-ml/llm-tools.md

 - [graphrag analysis part 1](https://aiencoder.substack.com/p/graphrag-analysis-part-1-how-indexing) shows that Microsoft GraphRAG and graphs may not significantly impact context retrieval
 - [Applied LLMs](https://applied-llms.org/) practical guide to building successful LLM products, covering the tactical, operational, and strategic
 - [engine](https://github.com/Engine-Labs/engine-core) programmatically access prompt templates based on predefined strategies that include and tools
+- [Transformer-Explainer](https://poloclub.github.io/transformer-explainer/) is an interactive visualization that helps users understand the inner workings of Transformer models, like GPT-2, by providing a detailed breakdown of components such as embeddings, multi-head self-attention, and output probabilities

 ## Product Showcases